 Terminator: The Sarah Connor Chronicles

-Josh Friedman pitch to develop this franchise into TV series was a genius move, in a sense that the story could move away from the chase formula and explore this universe.
+Josh Friedman pitch to develop this franchise into TV series was a genius move, in the sense that the story could move away from the chase formula and explore this universe.
 The cast let it down a little; It took me a while to buy into Lena Headey as Sarah for some reason.
 Thomas Dekker was acceptable enough and Summer Glau carried the show pretty much the same way Arnie carried the movie franchise.
 Bear McCreary’s score although departs mostly from the films, is worthy of any soundtrack playlist.
 This is a TV series and a good, entertaining one at that.

 Okay, here we go.
 We have one big star, Christian Bale, for no other reason but because he’s a big star.
 An up and coming star who would end up coming and going as fast as he arrived, Sam Worthington.
 You have SIX writers.
 An over-the-top director.
 You have Danny Elfman doing the music.
 A $200 million budget.
 You have two whole minutes of CGI Arnold Schwarzenegger.
 And all they succeeded in doing was fling a giant turd at the audience.

 Why?
 Because the story was a mess.
 No, it was a made for television, Matrix Revolutions, post-apocalyptic soap opera kinda mess.